Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-The `updateResults` parameter is declared as `suspend` in `loadContributorsProgress()`.
-It's necessary to
+* The `updateResults()` parameter is declared as `suspend` in `loadContributorsProgress()`.
-call `withContext`, which is a `suspend` function inside the corresponding lambda argument.
+* It's necessary to call `withContext`, which is a `suspend` function inside the corresponding lambda argument.

-`updateResults` callback takes an additional Boolean parameter as an argument saying whether all the loading completed
+* `updateResults()` callback takes an additional Boolean parameter as an argument saying whether all the loading
-and the results are final.
+  completed and the results are final.

-#### Task 5
+### Task 6

 In the `Request6Progress.kt` file, implement the `loadContributorsProgress()` function that shows the intermediate
 progress.
 Base it on the `loadContributorsSuspend` function from `Request4Suspend.kt`.

-Use a simple version without concurrency; you'll add it later in the next section.
+* Use a simple version without concurrency; you'll add it later in the next section.

-> The intermediate list of contributors should be shown in an "aggregated" state, not just the list of users loaded for
+* The intermediate list of contributors should be shown in an "aggregated" state, not just the list of users loaded for
+each repository.
-> each repository.
-The total numbers of contributions for each user should be increased when the data for each new
+* The total numbers of contributions for each user should be increased when the data for each new
-> repository is loaded.
+repository is loaded.
->
-{type="note"}

-#### Solution 5 {initial-collapse-state="collapsed"}
+#### Solution for task 6 {initial-collapse-state="collapsed"}

 To store the intermediate list of loaded contributors in the "aggregated" state, define an `allUsers` variable which
 stores the list of users, and then update it after contributors for each new repository are loaded: